lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_2_multi_channel.rst

 Running this section will open a window asking you to select the image file to analyse.
 Select the file *Tutorial_2_MultiChannel_Multishape.tif* is located in the *Examples_To_Run\\2_MultiChannel_And_Shapes\\* of the main JIM folder.

-There is no ".ome" on the end of the tif file so we can set **Additional Extensions to Remove** to 0.
+There is no ".ome" on the end of the tif file so we can set

+**Additional Extensions to Remove** = 0.

-The data is all contained in a single file so we can set **Multiple Files Per Image Stack** to false;
+The data is all contained in a single file so we can set

+**Multiple Files Per Image Stack** = false;

 This section also automatically finds the Jim_Programs folder by assuming that the Generate_Multi_Channel_Traces file is in the Jim distribution file.
 If you want to move the Generate_Multi_Channel_Traces file to another location, you will need to manually change the JIM variable to the pathname for the Jim_Programs folder.